wildfly/quickstart/deltaspike-authorization/README.md

 What is it?
 -----------

-SecurityBinding is a feature of the security module that acts by intercepting method calls, and performing a security check before invocation is allowed to proceed.
+Security binding is DeltaSpike feature that restricts who can invoke a method (under the covers, it uses interceptors).

-To use it, it's needed to create a security parameter binding annotation.
-In this application we created `@AdminAllowed` and `@GuestAllowed` annotations.
+To restrict who can invoke a method, we create an annotation, called a security binding type.
+This quickstart has two security binding types - `@AdminAllowed` and `@GuestAllowed`.

-The application also defines an `Authorizer` class that implements behavior for both `SecurityBindingType`.
-This class is simply a CDI bean which declares a @Secures method, qualified with the security binding annotation we created.
+The quickstart defines an `Authorizer` class that implements the restrictions for the security binding types.
+The authorizer is a CDI bean which defines methods (annotated with `@Secures) which perform the authorization checks for each security binding we create.

-This `Authorizer` is integrated with JAAS so the check is delegated to JAAS API through `FacesContext`, but any other ways to check if the method is allowed could be used.
+In this quickstart the `Authorizer` we delegate authentication to JAAS, but other authentication solutions could be used.

-Both annotations was applied to methods on `SecuredController` class.
+Methods on the `Controller` bean have been restricted using the security binding types.

 System requirements